RedHatQE/ocp-gitlab-runner/README.md

 # Intention

 Gitlab proposes to deploy the runner using Helm or GitLab operator.
-It requires additional permissions.
+It requires additional ermissions.
 This approach problematically to use in OpenShift Container Platform if you don't have cluster admin privileges.
 Moreover, default images are not designed to run using an arbitrarily assigned user ID.
 This repo contains dockerfiles and an OpenShift template which allows you to deploy the GitLab runner in OCP with minimum efforts.